skip to content

 1. Spatial Proteomics

-LOPIT - localization of organelle proteomics using isotope tagging
+LOPIT - localization of organelle proteomics using isotope tagging / DIA-LOP (label free version of LOPIT)

 Geladaki A, Kočevar Britovšek N, Breckels LM, Smith TS, Vennard OL, Mulvey CM, Crook OM, Gatto L, Lilley KS (2019).
 Combining LOPIT with differential ultracentrifugation for high-resolution spatial proteomics.
 Nat.
 Commun.10(1):331. doi: 10.1038/s41467-018-08191-w